soodoku/prop_male/README.md

 Prop.
 Male     = np/(1 - q) * (1 - q)/n
                = p

+If it still seems like a counterintuitive result, here's one way to think: In each round, we get p*q^k successes and the total number of kids increases by q^k.

 2. When families prefer male children but have similar preferences for family size, there is a strong negative correlation between the number of children and the proportion of male children.